 God is sovereign.
 God answers to no one and is free to do whatever he chooses with his creation.
 In Isaiah 46:10, God says, “My purpose will stand, and I will do all that I please.”
 As humans, God is not obligated to do anything for us.
 Nothing we can do will put him into our debt.

 God has personhood.
-He is not some great cosmic force, but has personality, is self-consciousness and capable of having relationships.
+He is not some great cosmic force, but has personality, is self-consciousness, and is capable of having relationships.
 That God is a person is at least partially expressed by having a name.
-In Exodus 3:13-14 Moses asks God for his name and God responds with “I Am”.
+In Exodus 3:13-14, Moses asked God for his name, and God responded with “I Am”.
 Only one with self-awareness can identify himself with a name.
-Repeatedly throughout scripture you also see God interacting with people, often expressing a desire for relationship with people.
+Repeatedly throughout Scripture, you also see God interacting with people, often expressing a desire for a relationship with people.

 God is holy.
 He is set apart, or distinct, from all of creation.
 In Leviticus 11:44, God says, “I am the Lord your God; consecrate yourselves and be holy, because I am holy.”
 He is holy and calls on us to share in that holiness.
 Some would label this as an incommunicable attribute, but it is listed here because he does call on us to also be holy as he is holy (1 Pet.
 1:15-16).